Skip-It? Theoretical Conditions for Layer Skipping in Vision-Language Models: Unification of Layer Skipping

-Figure \ref{fig:hs_comparison_general} shows that the early layer vision tokens have very low cosine distances with each other ($\rho(\curr, \prev) < \epsilon$) and very high probability of being close to each other ($0.05$-proximal with probability $>1-\epsilon$).
-In the later layers of LLaVA 1.5 7B and 13B, both the early and textual tokens demonstrate proximal redundancy ($t=0.05$, probability $\geq 1-\epsilon$).
+Figure \ref{fig:hs_comparison_general} shows that the early layer vision tokens have very low cosine distances with each other and very high probability of being close to each other ($0.05$-proximal with probability $>1-\epsilon$).
+In the later layers of LLaVA 1.5 7B and 13B, both the early and textual tokens demonstrate proximal redundancy.
 In LLaVA 1.6, this trend is visible but not as extreme.
 Note that the 0.05 threshold is arbitrary; we seek to highlight that early vision tokens have low high probabilities of being close, which means that there are redundancies via Theorems \ref{thm:copying}---\ref{thm:infolow}.
-Additionally, for each model, the adjacent distances and probabilities for both vision and textual tokens across all tested datasets are similar.
-This indicates that the model itself is more important in determining which layers can be dropped relative to the dataset itself.
-Refer to Appendix \ref{sec:further_hidden_state} for additional results.

-The results in this section indicate that these models exhibit clear redundancy that can be exploited for efficiency improvements.
-We now validate that the cross-attention between the modalities is sufficiently low to allow for late entry.
-As stated in Section \ref{sec:framework}, minimal cross-attention is sufficient for early exit.
+Please refer to Appendix \ref{sec:further_hidden_state} for additional results.
+We verify that this is trend is consistent when using other distance metrics, such as centralized kernel alignment (CKA) \citep{KornblithNLH2019} in Appendix \ref{sec:further_hidden_state}.
+Our results indicate that these models exhibit clear redundancy that can be exploited for efficiency improvements.
+Next, we validate that the inter-modal attention is sufficiently low to allow for late entry.